ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 - the UK Health Camp website for twelve months

 You can:
-- bring a pull-up stand
-- a short paragraph will be included in some event emails prior to the event
+- have a short paragraph included in some event emails prior to the event

 We will:
 - send at least one tweet from the organisers mentioning your sponsorship in the month before the event